 This recipe uses flour that is soaked overnight, read what that means at that link and why it's a more nutritious way to prepare the grains in your diet.
 Short version: “Soaking” or preparing grains like this breaks down the phytic acid in the flour so all the minerals (from a big glass of whole milk) are better assimilated.
 It is also helpful for those with digestion problems, as this method is a way to partially “pre-digest” the grains.

-- 4 cups whole wheat pastry flour or my new favorite (or grind 2 cups soft wheat berries – get soft wheat berries here)
+- 2 cups whole wheat pastry flour or my new favorite: grind 1 cup soft wheat berries – get soft wheat berries here

-*Note: if you like yours to taste a bit lighter, you can substitute half the whole grain flour for white unbleached flour or my favorite, Einkorn flour.
+- 2 cups white unbleached flour or my favorite, All-purpose einkorn flour.
 (Get unbleached white flour here or get Einkorn flour here.)

-It took me a while to perfect this – the recipe in my cookbook for these pancakes was too sour – this is just right and the kids love it.
-I fry the pancakes in butter (or the no-flavor coconut oil) on a hot griddle so they get crispy on the edges – yum!
-We like them with lots of local blueberries on top.
+It took me a while to perfect this, the way I used to make it was too sour.
+This is just right and the kids love it.
+I fry the pancakes in butter (or the no-flavor coconut oil) on a hot griddle so they get crispy on the edges, yum!
+We like them with lots of local blueberries stirred into the batter, too!